 Actual charging rates may differ from data shown due to factors like outside temperature, state of the battery and driving style.

 All about the Nissan Leaf e+

-The Nissan Leaf e+ has an On The Road Price (OTR) of £39,395.
+The Nissan Leaf e+ has a Recommend Retail Price (RRP) of £39,340 and an On The Road Price (OTR) of £39,395.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Nissan Leaf e+ is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Nissan Leaf e+ is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Nissan Leaf e+ is £35,895.

 Drivetrain and Performance